 When a 'Setpoint Control' response is selected, the "PID Target Command Source" automatically gets updated to 'Control Constant Data' and cannot be changed.
-The value set in the associated constant in the Constant Data List function block becomes the desired target value.
-In this case, both the target and the feedback values are assumed to be in same units and range.
-The minimum and maximum values for the feedback automatically become the constraints on the constant target.
+The value set in the associated constant in the Constant Data List function block becomes the desired rpm target value.
+In this case, the target value is scaled using the configured "Rated motor RPM" value.
 In this mode, the output of the block would be a value from 0% to 100%.